tanmay2298/Code_Fun_Do_PlusPlus/README.md

 # Code_Fun_Do_PlusPlus
-The Challenge - Predict Natural Disasters
+The Challenge - Predict,Detect or Manage Natural Disasters

 Stark101's Proposal: